About VA Loans – A Full Glossary

 Variable Rate Mortgage

-This is like a variable interest rate mortgage because the interest rate changes based on the current market standards in real estate.
+This is like a variable interest rate mortgage because of the interest rate changes based on the current market standards in real estate.

 VA Eligibility Center